One of the most common questions we hear is, “Are you an LMS (Learning Management System)?”

 - Reporting for regulatory and compliance training

-- Tracking of course completions
+- Tracking of course completions and learner progress

 LCMS (Learning Content Management System)

-An LCMS is a platform that supports the entire content creation and delivery lifecycle through authoring, publishing, delivering and measuring content.
+An LCMS is a platform that supports the entire content creation and delivery lifecycle through authoring, publishing, delivering, and measuring content.
 It provides authors a centralized location to collaborate on projects so content can be synced and reused in a variety of outputs.
-Content becomes a single source of truth and assets can be assembled into courses, lessons, or more targeted microlearning or job aids, and reused in different ways to personalize content for different audiences and needs.
+Content becomes a single source of truth and assets can be assembled into courses, lessons, or more targeted microlearning or job aids, and reused in different ways to personalize content for various audiences and needs.
 Separating content from presentation unlocks content from a single format, so it can be synced and reused in a variety of outputs, eliminating duplication and rework.
 Tagging and metadata allow authors to tailor content to specific audiences with the ability to filter by role, region, product, etc. With a learning content management system, content can then be distributed in or out of an LMS.

 - Centralized content repository